 - A load of rubbish (This collection supports the House of Science 'A load of rubbish' kit – but it is also useful for anyone learning about waste management and it also introduces the concept of the circular economy.)

 - Matariki and Environment Aotearoa 2022 – each whetū in the Matariki cluster is linked to a part of the environment.
 This collection provides additional context and pedagogical insights.
-(We'll update the collection weekly until 24 June 2022 when Matariki rises.)

 - Mighty microbes (This collection supports the House of Science Mighty Microbes kit – but it is also useful for anyone exploring our immune system, microbes, gut health and the history of washing hands.)